 The consulate makes every effort to complete the visa interview as soon as possible.
 However, it is possible that applicants may have to spend several hours at the consulate on the day of the interview.

-You may be asked questions such as how you and your spouse/fiance met, when you decided to get married, and other facts regarding your visits or correspondence.
+You may be asked questions such as how you and your spouse/fiancé met, when you decided to get married, and other facts regarding your visits or correspondence.
 If you are already married, you may be asked how many people attended the ceremony and how you have visited or corresponded with each other in recent years.
-If you don’t know the answer or don’t remember something, say so rather than guess the answer.
+If you don’t know the answer or don’t remember something, say so rather than just making a guess.

 Applications are rarely denied on the spot.
 If there are problems that can be corrected, or if you are inadmissible but are eligible to apply for a waiver, you will be asked to provide additional materials.
 Politely ask the officer to put any requests for more materials in writing, stating exactly what is needed and why.
 If there are any questions about the validity of your marriage, the consular officer may send the file back to the U.S. for investigation.